 - Loss or Limitations of Clinical Privileges At initial credentialing, Practitioners must disclose all past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges.
 If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the Practitioner.
-At recredentialing, Practitioners must disclose past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the practitioner has had privileges since the previous credentialing cycle. - Hospital Privileges Practitioners must list all current hospital privileges on their credentialing application.
-If the Practitioner has current privileges, they must be in good standing. - NPI Practitioner must have a National Provider Identifier (NPI) issued by the Centers for Medicare & Medicaid Services (CMS).
+At recredentialing, Practitioner must disclose past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges since the previous credentialing cycle. - Hospital Privileges Practitioners must list all current hospital privileges on their credentialing application.
+If the practitioner has current privileges, they must be in good standing. - NPI Practitioners must have a National Provider Identifier (NPI) issued by the Centers for Medicare & Medicaid Services (CMS).

-Notification of Discrepancies in Credentialing Information & Practitioner's Right to Correct Erroneous Information information is obtained to meet organization credentialing verification requirements or if disclosure is prohibited by Law.
+Notification of Discrepancies in Credentialing Information & Practitioner's Right to Correct Erroneous Information information if the information is obtained to meet organization credentialing verification requirements or if disclosure is prohibited by Law.

-Molina will notify the Practitioner immediately if credentialing information obtained from other sources varies substantially from that provided by the Practitioner.
-Examples include but are not limited to actions on a license or malpractice claims history, board certification cations, sanctions or exclusions.
-Molina is not required to reveal the source of information if the
+Molina will notify the Practitioner immediately in writing if credentialing information obtained from other sources varies substantially from that submitted by the Practitioner.
+Examples include but are not limited to actions on a license, malpractice claims history, board certification actions, sanctions or exclusions.
+Molina is not required to reveal the source of